Phones squealing like prodded pigs,

 cannot escape from,

-no miserable life suicide won
+no miserable life suicide won’t cure:

 the only natural life is re-imagining

-the face in the mirror until its someone
+the face in the mirror until it’s someone

 you choose to like.